MarkFern/VBA-Docs/Language/Reference/User-Interface-Help/data-type-summary.md

 ##### Casts

-Even though strictly speaking these casts always take place between object types, the style of casting is a kind of interface casting (not object casting.) [*](#asteriskfootnote)
+Even though strictly speaking these casts always take place between object types or between an object type & the **Object** type, the style of casting is a kind of interface casting (not object casting.) [*](#asteriskfootnote)

 |Variable type|Value form|
 |:--------|:-----------|